gabrielenizzoli/spark_engine/docs/index.md

 df10.write.save
 ```
-Well, probably you find out that they are:
+Well, probably you find out that organizing your code like this makes it:
 * difficult to manage
 * difficult to compose
 * difficult to debug